 Given that the DES algorithm presented above is public, security is based on the complexity of encryption keys.

-The algorithm below shows how to obtain, from a 64-bit key (made of any 64 alphanumeric characters), 8 different 48-bit keys each used in the DES algorithm:
+The algorithm below shows how to obtain, from a 64-bit key (made of any 64 alphanumeric characters), eight different 48-bit keys, each used in the DES algorithm:

-Firstly, the key's parity bits are eliminated so as to obtain a key with a useful length of 56 bits.
+Firstly, the key's parity bits are eliminated to obtain a key with a useful length of 56 bits.

 This table can be written in the form of two tables Li and Ri each made of 28 bits: